-Reese’s Peanut Butter Pudding Cookies are soft and chewy peanut butter cookies made with vanilla pudding mix and chopped up Reese’s peanut butter cups too!
+Reese’s Peanut Butter Pudding Cookies are soft and chewy peanut butter cookies made with vanilla pudding mix and chunks of Reese’s peanut butter cups too!

 I had some mini Reese’s peanut butter cups in the pantry and thought they would be good, so I chopped them up and threw them in along with some mini chocolate chips.
 This combination was amazing in the cookies, but Reese’s Pieces would work well or just regular chocolate chips would be fine.
 You don’t have to put anything in the dough if you don’t want to – the plain peanut butter cookie is so good by itself that you would still be loving the results!